 Information reported under this requirement is primarily used to support emergency planning and response activities.
 Tier II data is entered into a computer system and made available to emergency planning and response organizations, including Delaware’s Local Emergency Planning Committees and 911 Fire Dispatch Centers.
 However, this information is also made available to the public to promote involvement in preparing for and managing chemical risks in the community.
 If you would like to obtain EPCRA information, you can make a request by contacting the DNREC FOIA Coordinator.

 If you have any questions or would like additional information concerning Hazardous Chemical Inventory (Tier II) reporting under EPCRA, contact the Delaware EPCRA Reporting Program.

 Under the Emergency Planning and Community Right-to-Know Act (EPCRA), certain facilities are required to submit annual Toxics Release Inventory (TRI) reports.
-These reports are due by July 1, covering activities at the facility during the previous calendar year.
-TRI is an annual reporting requirement.
+These reports are due by July 1 each year and cover activities at the facility during the previous calendar year.
 A facility is required to submit a report for a listed toxic chemical if the facility meets all three of the following criteria: